dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/sprint9.md

 ### Review

-During the meeting you should each demo your weeks work to your team.
-It is nice to use this momement to celebrate accomplishements, clap loudly for your teammates and support each other.
+During the meeting you should each demo your week's work to your team.
+It is nice to use this moment to celebrate accomplishments, clap loudly for your teammates and support each other.

 This is a good time to get immediate feedback as well — so try the features out and if there are bugs, put them in ZenHub!